-When you register a death, you will be seen in private and asked questions about the person who has died.
-The registrar will write the details in the register of deaths and will also enter them on to a computer.
-You will be asked to check the information entered in the register carefully and to sign that it is correct.
+When you register a death, the registrar will meet you in private and ask questions about the person who has died.
+They will ask you to check the information entered in the register carefully and to sign that it is correct.

-To register a death, we will need information about the person who died:
+To register a death, we will need the following information about the person who died:

-- Their maiden surname, if applicable (and information about another names used)
+- Maiden surname, if applicable (and information about another names used)

-- The full names and occupation of their spouse or civil partner if they were married or in civil partnership
+- Full names and occupation of their spouse or civil partner if they were married or in civil partnership

-- Their NHS number or medical card (if possible)
+- NHS number or medical card (if possible)